 10. You’ll Never Beat Your Competitors at Social

 You must be very creative.
-And think outside the box.
-Creativity will make you leave your competitors in the dust as regards social media marketing.
+And be creative.
+Creativity will make you leave your competitors in the dust regarding social media marketing.

 Content is king on social media.
 Remember that!